 2. Introduction

 Natural and man-made events form different types of aerosols and gases, which then cause atmospheric pollution.
 This phenomenon is a major concern for human health and climate.
-Pneumonia, Asthma, nausea, nephritis[1] [2] [3] [4] often occurs in human health since they inhale lots of harmful pollution gases and aerosols scattering the atmosphere.
+Pneumonia, Asthma, nausea, and nephritis[1] [2] [3] [4] are examples of illnesses, that are caused by pollution gases and aerosols in the atmosphere.

-The objectives of this research are to monitor air pollution and aerosol distribution in the atmosphere.
-In particular aerosols [5] which are harmful to human health and climate, and to enhance the novelty of atmospheric instruments.
-This research also involves research on novel data communications to connect the remote sensor to the network.
-[6] [7] It also looks into the portability through miniaturisation of the device.[8]
+The objectives of this research are 1: to monitor air pollution and aerosol distribution in the atmosphere, in particular aerosols [5] which are harmful to human health and climate. and 2: to enhance the novelty of atmospheric instruments.
+This research also involves investigating novel data communications to connect the remote sensor to the network [6] [7] It also looks into the portability through miniaturisation of the device.[8]

 One particular instrument for monitoring pollution is a sun photometer.
 They have been used to analyse the aerosol distribution in the atmosphere [9] [10] [11] [12].
 In this research, a new sun photometer will be developed that is different from previous sun photometers because it is miniaturized and portable.
-In addition, it can integrate with an HF radio transceiver , or a 4G datalink [13] [14] and hence achieve mobile communications both in and out of regions with mobile phone network coverage.
+In addition, it will integrate with an HF radio transceiver , or a 4G datalink [13] [14] and hence achieve mobile communications both in and out of regions with mobile phone network coverage.
 [7]

 Chapter 2 gives an introduction to atmospheric science and aerosols.
 They are important because they can affect the climate and human health.
 It also gives the theory of wavelength scattering and absorption spectrum, which relates to aerosols optical depth measurements.
 The Beer-Lambert’s Law, and Langley calibration method are measurement methods to obtain voltage results in the sun photometer.
 These are also described in Chapter 2.

-Chapter 3 is a review on previous sun photometers.
+Chapter 3 contains a review on previous sun photometers.
 This investigates the configuration, and implementation of building previous sun photometers.
 This includes the feasibility of using those sun photometers including detection wavelength, applications, as well as their advantages and disadvantages.
 It gives ideas of methods to build a feasible sun photometer in this research.
 The feasibility of the sun photometer in this research is briefly described in Chapter 4.

 Chapter 5 described is the methodology of building the sun photometer for this research, including schematic configuration of building a sun photometer prototype, and software implementation with Arduino for data logging experimental data.
 Chapter 5 also describes the testing of the prototype including optical filter measurements, and board measurements.
 The response of the sun photometer prototype is presented as preliminary results for further analysis.